Home > PSM Compliance Toolkit > PM Checklist Library > Solar Equipment PM Checklist

 • Precise Fuse and Wiring Verification: Checks to verify the correct fuse ratings, wire sizing and insulation for each specific system application.

-• Comprehensive Compliance Procedures: Tasks to verify the implementation of Lockout/Tagout (LOTO) procedures, emergency response plans, chemical handling, waste disposal, local codes and standards.
+• Compliance Procedures: Tasks for the implementation of Lockout/Tagout (LOTO) procedures, emergency response plans, chemical handling, waste disposal, local codes and standards.

-• Personnel Training and Record Keeping: Includes checks for proper personnel training, record keeping, and documentation of all maintenance activities.
+• Personnel Training and Record Keeping: Includes checks for personnel training, record keeping, and documentation of maintenance activities.

-By incorporating these advanced maintenance concepts, you can ensure that your solar energy systems operate at their highest potential and meet the strictest standards for reliability, safety, and compliance.
+By incorporating these advanced maintenance concepts, you can verify that your solar energy systems operate within design parameters and facilitate standards for reliability, safety, and compliance.

-The following table illustrates a small subset of the 79 tasks included in the checklist:
+The following table illustrates 7 of the 79 tasks included in the checklist.

 Device Type